OpenBuildings/documents-calculation-challenge/README.md

 ## The task

-The basic idea is, that we have a **csv** file, containing a list of invoices and credit notes in different currencies.
-The console command must take as an input the file, list of currency and exchnage rates, an output currency, an optional param to specify and filter a specific customer and return the sum of all the documents.
+We have a **CSV** file, containing a list of invoices and credit notes in different currencies.
+Create a ClI command taking the CSV file as an input, a list of currency and exchnage rates, an output currency, an optional param to specify and filter a specific customer and return the sum of all the documents.

 If the optional param is passed, the command should return the sumed documents, only for that specified customer.